xueerchen1990/xueerchen1990.github.io/_posts/2023-07-24-A-Step-by-Step-Guide-to-install-scGPT.markdown

 ### Step 9: Import scGPT

-Now, open a Python shell and try to import scGPT again:
+Finally, import scGPT:

 ```python
 import scgpt
 ```

-The command should work fine, outputting "Global seed set to 0", signifying that the installation process is complete.
+You should see "Global seed set to 0", signifying that the installation process is complete.

-Following this guide will help you overcome common installation hurdles.
-Now, you can enjoy analyzing your single-cell omics data with scGPT!
+By following this guide, you should now have a functional installation of scGPT, a powerful tool that is pushing the boundaries of single-cell omics data analysis.